27escape/App-Basis-ConvertText2/README.md

 For the complete list of colors see [Google Colors]
 ~~~~

+## Default Icons

+It is possible to specify icons without type, however this is currently defaulting to Material Icons, until a third option is found, like the github set.

+    \:cake: should show a :cake:

 ## Including other files

 It is possible to include content from other files, the methods match fenced code-block and their short cuts.